Close sites icon close

 Japan’s financial support to UNHCR has allowed for an effective and efficient response throughout the years to address acute humanitarian needs, both in emergencies and in protracted situations.
 Japan was one of the first donors to step up in the COVID-19 response (2020) and the Ukraine emergency (2022) and will remain a major partner in response to future crises.
 Japan’s dedication to the refugee cause can also be seen in the commitment of Japan to the Junior Professional Officer (JPO) program.

-Japan has actively promoted the humanitarian-development-peace nexus as a solution for today’s complex humanitarian crises, providing funding support to both UNHCR’s humanitarian and development projects.
+Japan has actively promoted the HDP nexus as a solution for today’s complex humanitarian crises, providing funding support to both UNHCR’s humanitarian and development projects.
 Japan is also a major driving force behind the whole-of-society approach and the enhanced roles of host countries and communities under the Global Compact on Refugees.
 Against this backdrop, Japan became one of the co-convenors of the Global Refugee Forum in 2023.

 Japan country page